HQArrayLab/Miniaturized-and-accessible-functional-ultrasound-imaging-system-for-freely-moving-mice/README.md

   2 State Key Laboratory of Acoustics and Marine Information, Institute of Acoustics, Chinese Academy of Sciences, Beijing 100190, P.R.
 China
   3 Department of Biomedical Engineering, The Hong Kong Polytechnic University, Hung Hom, Hong Kong SAR 999077, P.R.
 China

-  data and code used in the paper named "Miniaturized-and-accessible-functional-ultrasound-imaging-system-for-freely-moving-mice"
+  The codes used in the paper named "Miniaturized-and-accessible-functional-ultrasound-imaging-system-for-freely-moving-mice"

-  The code was developed and debugged on MATLAB 2022a
+  The codes were developed and debugged on MATLAB 2022a